cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 *   Restoring a Snapshot

-    If you are restoring a snapshot from a Cloudify Manager instance prior to version 4.0, refer to the [Restoring Snapshots of Legacy Cloudify Manager Instances]{{< relref "working_with/console/plugins-snapshots-page.md#restoring-snapshots-of-legacy-cloudify-manager-instances" >}} section below.
+    If you are restoring a snapshot from a Cloudify Manager instance prior to version 4.0, refer to the [Restoring Snapshots of Legacy Cloudify Manager Instances]({{< relref "working_with/console/plugins-snapshots-page.md#restoring-snapshots-of-legacy-cloudify-manager-instances" >}}) section below.

     If you restore a snapshot to a Cloudify Manager instance that already contains data, that data is overwritten.
 To prevent inadvertent overwriting of existing data, you must explicity state that you want to force data overwrite.